 I don’t believe that Hamilton would have approved of or supported the Federal Reserve, but his financial acumen and ability to create a bank that could handle and promote a more powerful government and give room to the American economy to expand commercially (and expand commercially it did.) is likely the reason America became the economic powerhouse it did.

 So, we have Hamilton to thank for fighting and defending the Republic during the war, playing a key role in the battles and battle plans.
 He was a close confidant to Washington and even wrote his infamous farewell address.
 He was instrumental in writing the Federalist Papers and seeing that the new Constitution be ratified.
 And lastly, he created the first national bank.
+In some ways his desire to expand federal power was damaging and yet, we would not have the government, liberty and country we have today had Hamilton’s mind not been part of the minds that created this country.
+His perspective was pivotal.

 Hamilton contributed greatly to this country and should be remembered and respected for his work and passion for creating a country with a government strong enough to bring order and promote commerce.
 He was a brilliant young mind and his fervor for the U.S. was unmistakable.